llaughy at ninthwavedesigns dot com

 My creative work is primarily influenced by the past – early medieval Irish manuscripts, the Stave Churches of Norway, Viking art, Renaissance geometry, alchemical engravings, and particularly how nature is represented in these historic styles.
 I look backward to find symbols and myths – essential elements from our collected human psyche – to employ as filters for my own personal experiences.
 I have also developed an invented runic alphabet to use as a way to add the texture of language and hidden meaning to my work.

 Currently my work incorporates concepts of guardians, talismans, shields and vessels as forms to explore my inner concerns.
 I use traditional craft methods and historical themes in my work, but I approach this process with my own contemporary vision.
 Rather than reproducing traditional wood carving designs that have been used for centuries in architecture and furniture, I look to history for the context to create carvings that reflect personal ideas and emotional processes.
 I believe this is how traditions are kept alive; by taking the old ways and filling them with our own lives.
-In this way the tradition remains but it is carried forward through our expression of it.
+In this way the tradition remains but it is carried forward through my personal expression of it.